sashakoshka/arctica/README.md

 ### Arctica 7
 `aeb7c6`

-Highlight, equivalent to Arctica 3
+Highlight, equivalent to Arctica 3, except when used as light grey in a terminal.

 #### Light themes
 * For text highlighting/selecting